Welasco/AzureRMAppGWCert/README.md

 In order to install just open the powershell as Administrator and type:

 Install-Module AzureRMAppGWCert
 Import-Module AzureRMAppGWCert

+* Note: This module requires you have AzureRM installed.
+Please refer to the following instruction before you proceed:
+Install and configure Azure PowerShell (https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps)

 # How to use this Module

   This Module list all certificates associated with an Azure Application Gateway.

-  After you have deployed an Azure Application Gateway is not possible to list the certificate properties associated with a listener, rule or httpsetting.
+  After you have deployed an Azure Application Gateway is not possible, at this moment, to list the certificate properties associated with a Listener, Rule or Http Setting.

-  This Module will list all certificates and bring an out put like this:
+  This Module will list all certificates associated with Application Gateway and generate an output like this:

         PS C:\> Get-AzureRMAppGWCert -RG OfficeClient -AppGWName AppGateway